Buffalo '66: Music

-Themes and analysis

-Gallo, who is a political conservative, has stated that Buffalo '66 is a political film.
-In an interview with filmmaker Caveh Zahedi, Gallo stated:

-"In Buffalo '66, the idea was of this extremely misguided victim who saw himself as a victim in the most unreasonable, unrealistic ways.
-That his life transforms the minute he takes responsibility for his own life is a direct political statement – a very uncomfortable one for many people because socialists feel quite opposed to that."

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 60 reviews, with an average rating of 7.1/10.
 The website's critics consensus reads, "Self-indulgent yet intriguing, Buffalo '66 marks an auspicious feature debut for writer-director-star Vincent Gallo while showcasing a terrific performance from Christina Ricci."
-Metacritic, which uses a weighted average, assigned the film a score of 68 out 100, based on 19 critics, indicating "generally favorable" reviews.
+On Metacritic the film has a weighted average score of 68 out 100, based on reviews from 19 critics, indicating "generally favorable" reviews.

 In Time Out New York, film critic Andrew Johnston noted: "Ricci and Huston give poignant depth to characters that could have been cartoons, and Gallo makes Billy both annoying and sympathetic with seeming effortlessness.
 But the film's most potent ingredient is its visual style.
 The film's washed-out colors and the flashbacks that explode from Billy's head like comic-book thought balloons make Buffalo feel less like a movie than a dream given form."
-Film critic Roger Ebert gave the film a positive review, awarding it 3/4 stars, and writing that it "plays like a collision between a lot of half-baked visual ideas and a deep and urgent need.
+Film critic Roger Ebert gave the film a positive review, awarding it 3 out of 4 stars, and writing that it "plays like a collision between a lot of half-baked visual ideas and a deep and urgent need.
 That makes it interesting."
 Film critic Elvis Mitchell praised the film in an interview with Gallo, describing the film as "touching".

 The film has since gained a cult following, especially in Japan.